-For more photos of previous Science Fair winners and contestants, visit our Shutterfly slideshows above with downloadable pictures.
+For photos of current & previous Science Fair winners and participants, visit our Shutterfly slideshows with downloadable pictures.

 First, Second, Third Place and Honorable Mention Awards, consisting of medals and ribbons, are awarded for exhibits in each category in both Senior and Junior Divisions.
 In addition to awards for place winners, a number of special awards are presented from organizations and the business community.